D-Rafiou/Patent-Assistant-chatbot/README.md

-# This tool was created for personal research and educational purposes not intended as professional legal advice.
+# This tool was created for personal research and educational purposes, not intended as professional legal advice.

 # Patent-Assistant-chatbot